ifnesi/kafka-pyrallel-consumer/README.md

 # kafka-pyrallel-consumer
-Parallel Consumer for Kafka, based on Python `confluent_kafka` lib
+Parallel Consumer for Kafka, based on Python's `confluent_kafka` lib

 ## Requirements:
 - Docker
 - Python 3.8+
 - Install python requirements (`python3 -m pip install -r requirements.txt`)

+## Pending
+- Create python package

 ## How it works
-This a wrapper around the Python `Consumer` class (`confluent_kafka` Python lib) called `PyrallelConsumer`.
+This a wrapper around the Python `Consumer` class (`confluent_kafka` Python lib).
 It works similarly to the standard `Consumer` class, however it takes three additional (optional) parameters:
-- `max_concurrency` (int): Number of concurrent threads to handle the consumed messages, default is 3
+- `max_concurrency` (int): Number of concurrent threads to handle the consumed messages, default is 3.
-- `ordering` (bool): If set to True (default) it will partition the message key (CRC32) and send to the corresponding thread, so it can guarantee message order, meaning, same queue will always process the same message key (within the sdame partition).
-If set to False, it will randomly allocate the first key to one of the threads then the subsequent keys will be allocated in a round-robin fashion
+- `ordering` (bool): If set to `True` (default) it will hash the message key (CRC32), mod divide it and send to the corresponding queue/thread, so it can guarantee message order, meaning, same key (within the same topic partition) will always be processed the same queue/thread.
+If set to `False`, it will randomly allocate the first message to one of the queues/threads then the subsequent keys will be allocated in a round-robin fashion.
 - `record_handler` (function): Function to process the messages within each thread.
-It takes only one parameter `msg` (as returned from a `consumer.poll` call)
+It takes only one parameter `msg` (as returned from a `consumer.poll` call).

 Check the example on `test_parallel_consumer.py`, it imports the wrapper consumer library:
 ```Python